gregology/gregology.github.io/_posts/2019-07-23-my-experience-with-the-australian-dva.md

 > Decision
 > I have made a decision to refuse one document in full in accordance with section 47G of the FOI Act.

-#### November 12th, 2019 (Day 244)
+#### November 12th, 2019 (Day 238)

 I visited my doctor and she helpfully filled out the confusing document `Medical Certification - Ability to Work`.
 To be clear, I have never claimed that I am unable to work.
 I want to get support so that I can remain employed.
 As soon as I returned home I scanned the document and sent them off to Giorgia.

-#### November 13th, 2019 (Day 245)
+#### November 13th, 2019 (Day 239)

 It turns out that my doctor didn't tick a box on the confusing `Medical Certification - Ability to Work` document.
 That meant I have to return to my doctor to get the box ticked and initialled.

 > Hi Greg,
 >
 > Thank you for sending that through.
-I have reviewed the Medical Certification and noticed that Dr Saliba has crossed out the vocational rehabilitation box, which would indicate you are not fit to engage in vocational rehabilitation with Incite Solutions.
+I have reviewed the Medical Certification and noticed that Dr S has crossed out the vocational rehabilitation box, which would indicate you are not fit to engage in vocational rehabilitation with Incite Solutions.
 >
-> In order you to participate in vocational rehabilitation services with us and for us to provide support, Dr Saliba would need to tick you have some capacity in
+> In order you to participate in vocational rehabilitation services with us and for us to provide support, Dr S would need to tick you have some capacity in
 > ‘Part B – Rehabilitation – Question 7’ i.e. at least 1-2 hours per week to come on to Programme with us.
 Apologies if that was not clear, it mentions activities such as online learning and work-trials, which are not relevant for you as you are currently working full-time.
 However, the Rehab plan we came up with for the medical, psychosocial and vocational goals are what we would be supporting with from a vocational rehabilitation perspective and from an employment perspective, we would be supporting with employment monitoring (i.e. your vocational goal to lessen occasions of lateness to work).
 >
-> Would you be able to book another appointment with Dr Saliba or alternatively call the practice and ask her to make an amendment and initial this with her signature on the previously completed Med Cert – indicating you have some capacity for vocational rehabilitation in Part B – Rehabilitation – Question 7?
+> Would you be able to book another appointment with Dr S or alternatively call the practice and ask her to make an amendment and initial this with her signature on the previously completed Med Cert – indicating you have some capacity for vocational rehabilitation in Part B – Rehabilitation – Question 7?
 >
 > Could you please let me know when this may be possible, as I need to update DVA and request an extension until we are able to obtain the updated Medical Certificate.
 >